robertklep/name.klep.sonoff/README.md

 ##### Remarks

 When the device has lost its connection to Homey, it may take some time (a minute or 2) before it connects again.
 The Homey cannot force a connection, it has to wait for the device to contact it before it can be used.

+### OMGWTFBBQ YOU COMMITTED TLS PRIVATE KEYS

+Yes, I know.
+I don't consider it to be a security risk.